 Sport England is committed to helping people and communities across the country create sporting habits for life.
-Various funding available:
+Various funding is available:

-- Community Asset Fund: From 30 January 2017, sports clubs and community organisations will be able to apply for investment from our Community Asset Fund – our new capital fund dedicated to enhancing the spaces in your local community that give people the opportunity to be active.
+- Community Asset Fund: From 30 January 2017, sports clubs and community organisations will be able to apply for investment from their Community Asset Fund – a new capital fund dedicated to enhancing the spaces in your local community that give people the opportunity to be active.

 - Small Grants: uses Lottery funding to make awards of between £300 and £10,000 to not-for- profit organisations to help more people play sport.